jjvanzon/Circular-Language-Spec/1. Spec/22. Summaries of Other Languages/Summaries of Other Languages.md

 - Enumerations: Declaration, Conversions and enumerated types
 - Templates: functions and types: template
     - No arbitrary textual substitution, but only substitution of type, type or constant
-        - type placeholders: <type …>
+        - type placeholders: < type ... >
-        - constant placeholder: any type name e.g. <int …>
+        - constant placeholder: any type name e.g. < int ... >
-        - type placeholder: <typename …>
+        - type placeholder: < typename ... >
     - Specifies a family of types, code generated when it is referenced in code
 - Namespaces
     - Declaration